yashwant/research.public/2014-08-29-dockerContainerVirtualization.md

 	boot2docker up
 	export DOCKER_HOST=tcp://localhost:4243
 	# docker will be automatically too, since it is a boot2docker dependancy

+#### Share folders with boot2docker

+Usually you can not use *Shared Folders* with boot2docker.
+Though there are still a few workarounds…

+* [dduportal / boot2docker](https://vagrantcloud.com/dduportal/boot2docker) - this a box for running boot2docker with a virtual box shared folder capability.
+Usage : `vagrant init dduportal/boot2docker && vagrant up`
+* through containers…
+	* access via NFS: `docker pull cpuguy83/nfs-server` and then `docker run -d --name nfs --privileged cpuguy83/nfs-server /path/to/share
+	* access via Samba `docker pull svendowideit/samba` and then `docker run svendowideit/samba data`

 ### Option 2: Install CoreOS with Vagrant